 Yes, high impact activities such as running, tennis, and basketball are not recommended.
 Injury prone sports such as downhill skiing are also dangerous for the new joint.
-Hip precautions will be explained to you by the physical therapist and should be observed until cleared by your surgeon.
 You should discuss this with your surgeon.

 What physical therapy/recreational activities may I participate in after my recovery?